freeorion/freeorion/BUILD.md

 ## Obtaining FreeOrion Source Code and Software Dependencies

-For Windows and Mac OS X a [FreeOrion Software Development Kit] is provided as download to compile FreeOrion from source.
+For Windows and Mac OS X a [Software Development Kit] is provided as download to compile FreeOrion from source.
 It contains the preconfigured and -compiled build and runtime dependencies for the Visual Studio v140 toolchain on Windows and Mac OS X 10.9 SDK with Xcode 6.4 or later on Mac OS X.

 For Linux or other Operating Systems the build and runtime dependencies should be installed by the preferred way for the respective OS (e.g. via Package